Ocean (Karol G album)

-Ocean is the second studio album by Colombian singer Karol G. It was released on May 3, 2019 by Universal Music Latin Entertainment.
-The production on the album was handled by multiple producers including Ovy on the Drums, DJ Luian, Mauricio Rengifo, Sky Rompiendo, Andy Clay and Andrés Torres.
-The album also featured guest appearances by Anuel AA, J Balvin, Maluma, Yandel, Damian Marley and Nicky Jam among others.
+Ocean is the second studio album by Colombian singer Karol G. It was released on May 3, 2019, through Universal Music Latino.
+Comprising sixteen tracks, the album is primarily a reggaetón and Latin pop record and features guest appearances by Damian Marley, Anuel AA, Simone & Simaria, Yandel, Maluma, J Balvin, Nicky Jam and Danay Suárez.

+Ocean was supported by eight singles: "Pineapple", "Mi Cama" (solo or remixed with J Balvin and Nicky Jam), "Culpables" with Anuel AA, "Créeme" with Maluma, "Punto G", "Ocean", "Love with a Quality" with Damian Marley and "Dices Que Te Vas" with Anuel AA.

-Ocean was preceded by five singles: "Pineapple", "Mi Cama", "Culpables", "Créeme" and "Punto G".
-The album received positive reviews from music critics and was a moderate commercial success.
-It debuted at number 54 on the US Billboard 200 and number two on both the US Top Latin Albums and US Latin Rhythm Albums charts, earning 12,000 album-equivalent units in its first week.
+The album was met with generally positive reviews from music critics and was initially a moderate commercial success.
+It managed to chart within the top sixty on the mainstream US Billboard 200, and peaked at No. 2 on the US Top Latin Albums chart, selling 12,000 album-equivalent units in its first week.